-Restaurant rights: the bill
+Restaurant laws: the bill

-VAT must be included in meal prices displayed outside, or in, a restaurant, but they don’t have to be included on the menu.
+VAT, AKA Value Added Tax, must be included in meal prices displayed outside, or in, a restaurant, but they don’t have to be included on the menu.
 When you get your bill, it may show a breakdown of how much VAT you are being charged.

 If you are happy with the service, you may wish to ask the waiting staff if they actually receive the service charge – in some cases the manager or restaurant chain pockets the money instead.
-It may be better to pay the charge by cash rather than on a card to ensure the staff receive it.
+It may be better to pay the charge by cash rather than on a card to ensure the staff actually receive it.

 Poor restaurant food quality

-However, if you are going to do this you need to tell the waiter at the time the food is served or if you first taste it.
+However, if you are going to do this you need to tell the waiter at the time the food is served or when you first taste it.
 The restaurant is entitled to have the opportunity to sort out the problem.

 Paying ‘under protest’

 So long as you have a genuine reason for not paying and you leave your name and address, you have not acted in any way dishonestly.

 You can threaten to report the restaurant if you are in an argument.
-Most restaurants will not wish to run this risk, but frankly there are few examples of prosecutions beings successfully taken.
+Most restaurants will not wish to run this risk, but frankly there are few examples of prosecutions being successfully made.
 Trading Standards Officers claim they are too overworked with other problems to deal with this type of prosecution.

-Updated on 29-Sep-2015
+Updated on 02-Jul-2021